blynkkk/blynkkk.github.io/BlynkMainOperations.md

 That's it!
 Now you need to upload sketches with correct Auth Tokens to your hardware.

+### Tags

+Tags feature allows you to group multiple devices.
+Tags are very useful in case you want to control few devices with 1 widget.
+For example, imagine a case when you have 3 smart bulbs and you want to turn on all those bulbs with one single click.
+You need to assign 3 devices to 1 tag and assign tag to button.
+That's it.

 ## Devices online status
 Latest Blynk Android app version has support for online statuses for multiple devices.